liferay/liferay-docs/develop/tutorials/articles/03-developing-a-web-application/04-writing-web-application-liferay/01-writing-a-web-application.markdown

         <b><liferay-ui:message key="com_liferay_docs_guestbook_GuestbookPortlet.caption"/></b>
     </p>

-As you can see, this file contains some sample content since Blade Tools generated a fully functional sample portlet.
+As you can see, this file contains some sample content since the project template generated a fully functional sample portlet.
 First of all, `view.jsp` imports `init.jsp`.
 By convention, all JSP imports and tag library declarations in a Liferay JSP portlet application are made in an `init.jsp` file.
 Every other JSP file in the application imports `init.jsp`.
 This convention ensures that JSP dependency management can always be handled from a single fie.

 Besides importing `init.jsp`, `view.jsp` simply displays a message that corresponds to a language key.
 This key and its value are declared in your